 Use every opportunity to meet and network with employers at:

 Some professional associations offer membership for students and often hold events, which could provide a chance to meet established professionals.
-A recent Guardian Careers article talks about the benefits of joining a professional association whilst at university (Nov 2012).
+A Guardian Careers article talks about the benefits of joining a professional association whilst at university (Nov 2012).
+You can find advice on approaching people for help and information in Making contacts.

 A number of companies use social networking for business purposes, including recruiting.
-Facebook, LinkedIn and Twitter can be useful for researching employers.
+Social media, particularly LinkedIn, can be useful for researching employers.

 Just be careful, however, when using these sites, as employers are increasingly searching the internet before selecting candidates.
 There have been cases where employers have withdrawn job offers to people who have made inappropriate or negative comments about the company or its staff.